Interstate 81 in New York: Syracuse and Oswego County

-The cut eventually brings the freeway to the southeastern tip of Onondaga Lake, where I-81 ascends in elevation once again at a network of interchanges with NY 370 and a handful of nearby streets.
-The series of junctions serve Destiny USA, the area's largest mall; NBT Bank Stadium, the home of the Syracuse Mets; and the William F. Walsh Regional Transportation Center (RTC), Syracuse's bus and train station.
-I-81 subsequently passes over CSX Transportation's Mohawk Subdivision rail line, which serves the RTC.
-North of the rail overpass, the road finally returns to ground level as it heads northeastward through Syracuse's residential northern suburbs.
-In Salina, I-81 meets the New York State Thruway (I-90) at exit 7 and connects to Syracuse Hancock International Airport at exit 9.
-About 6 mi north of downtown, the highway enters the village of North Syracuse, where I-481 rejoins I-81 at exit 11 (exit 96 southbound).
+After the interchange with I-81 Bus, I-81 itself turns due southeast, paralleling the New York, Susquehanna and Western Railway (NYSW) at the south edge of Syracuse University and north edge of Clark Reservation State Park.
+I-81 then quickly turns northeast, crossing over the NYSW and passing through the town of DeWitt, where it meets with the eastern terminus of I-690 at a directional T interchange in the village of East Syracuse.
+Continuing north, I-81 then meets the New York State Thruway (I-90) at a double trumpet interchange at exit 90, before turning due northwest at the south edge of the Cicero Swamp Wildlife Management Area.
+About 6 mi north of Downtown Syracuse, the highway enters the village of North Syracuse, where it intersects the southern terminus of NY 481 shortly before being rejoined by I-81 Bus.

-While I-481 continues northwest from North Syracuse as NY 481, I-81 travels north through residential areas of gradually decreasing density.
-Just north of the junction with I-481 and NY 481, the freeway passes east of the former Penn-Can Mall, the largest commercial parcel in the area.
+While NY 481 continues northwest from North Syracuse as a spur off of I-81, I-81 turns due north and travels through residential areas of gradually decreasing density.
+Just north of the junction with I-81 Bus and NY 481, the freeway passes east of Driver's Village, formerly the former Penn-Can Mall, the largest commercial parcel in the area.
 I-81's first junction north of Syracuse is in the town of Cicero, where it connects to NY 31, another regionally important highway.
 North of here, US 11 begins to closely parallel I-81 once again, rejoining the highway's vicinity after following an erratic alignment through Syracuse.
 The two roads run across relatively flat and increasingly undeveloped land to Brewerton, a hamlet adjacent to where Oneida Lake empties into the Oneida River.
 While US 11 runs through the community, I-81 bypasses it to the east, offering unobstructed views of the lake as it crosses the lake outlet and enters Oswego County.

 On the opposite riverbank, I-81 initially runs past a line of lakefront houses and cottages; however, it soon enters a large marshy area named Big Bay Swamp.
 The wetlands reach as far north as Central Square, a village just west of I-81's interchange with NY 49.
 For most of the next 13 mi, I-81 runs north across a mixture of swamps and fields, both undeveloped and fairly level in elevation.
 Along this stretch, the freeway links to two more major routes: NY 69 and NY 104.
 The highway eventually reaches the village of Pulaski, where it reconnects to NY 13 at a partial interchange east of the village center.
 From here to Watertown, I-81 loosely parallels Lake Ontario, located about 7 mi to the west and more closely followed by NY 3.
 Another substantial stretch of open, rolling fields brings the route to Sandy Creek, where it connects to County Route 15 (CR 15), a highway designated NY 288 during the 1930s.